PhantomInsights/mexican-government-report/README.md

 For this step we will make use of `spaCy`, this library is very well built and easy to use.

 After installing it with `pip` you must install the Spanish model.
-You can do it by running the following command on your Terminal or CMD:
+You can do it by running the following command on your CMD or Terminal:

 `python -m spacy download es_core_news_md`